petershin/liferay-learn/docs/liferay-cloud/latest/en/configuring-the-cloud-network/load-balancer.md

 ## CDN

 Liferay's Content Delivery Network (CDN) is a built-in feature of Liferay Cloud.
-It acts as a proxy between the client and origin servers, caching and serving content from points-of-presence (POPs) closer to users, instead of sending them to back-end servers (instances).
+It acts as a proxy between the client and origin servers, caching and serving content from points-of-presence (POPs) closer to users, instead of sending them to backend servers (instances).

 In the event of a DDoS attack for cacheable content, the requests are sent to globally distributed POPs instead of the origin servers, thereby providing a larger set of locations to absorb the attack.
 Caching your global, static content also greatly enhances delivery speed.